bridgetownrb/bridgetown/bridgetown-website/src/_docs/includes.md

 category: includes
 ---

-The `include` tag allows you to include the content from another file stored in the `_includes` folder:
+The `include` Liquid tag allows you to include the content from another file stored in the `_includes` folder:

 {% raw %}
 ```liquid